solodev/cloud-documentation/src/quickstart/wordpress/index.md

 3. Open your preferred browser and paste the AdminUrl value to access the WordPress front-end website.

+!!!Note:
+Ensure that your browser's address bar includes "http://" instead of "https://."
+!!!

 4. To access the WordPress login page, add `/wp-admin` to the end of the website URL.
 Use the **Admin Username** and **Admin Password** provided in the stacks output to log in.

 <p><img src="/static/images/wordpress/wordpress-login-screen.jpg" alt="WordPress Login Screen" style="width: 30%;"></p>